MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/creating-and-testing-a-sample-runbook.md

 4. Type **Append and Copy Workflow** in the **Input** box, and then press Enter.

-You have created a new runbook and are ready to begin adding and configuring activities.
+You've created a new runbook and are ready to begin adding and configuring activities.

 #### To add and configure a Monitor File activity

 1. With the newly created **Append and Copy Workflow** runbook open, in the **Activities** pane, expand the **File Management** category.

-2. Click and drag the **Monitor File** activity to the **Runbook Designer** Design workspace.
+2. Select and drag the **Monitor File** activity to the **Runbook Designer** Design workspace.

 3. Double\-click the **Monitor File** activity to open its **Properties** dialog.